News

 Space for ALL Project: October meeting recap

-October marked another significant milestone as Glyn from our campaigns team attended the next Space for ALL project in person to advance their mission of making space travel accessible to people with disabilities.
+October marked another significant milestone as Glyn from our campaigns team attended the next Space for ALL project in person to advance their mission of making space travel accessible to disabled people.

 The highlight of the meeting was an update from John McFall’s team.
 McFall, the first disabled astronaut in training, is making remarkable progress.
 It is widely anticipated that he will complete his training in a few months and be deemed competent to embark on a six month space mission.
 The team shared fascinating insights into how they have managed to balance the spacecraft, considering McFall’s lighter prosthetic leg and enable him to use the exercise equipment to minimise muscle loss.
 All this information helps to steer the project as to where the difficulties might arise in the future and the questions we will need to answer in due course.